Game-Based Training for a Calmer Home

 When in doubt, lean into natural calming behaviors.

-Long-lasting chews such as bully sticks, cheek rolls or safe bones.
+Chewing: Long-lasting chews such as bully sticks, cheek rolls, or safe bones.

-These activities meet natural needs and help dogs decompress, even when the humans are still celebrating.
+Why it helps: These activities meet natural needs and help dogs decompress, even when company is still visiting.

 A few simple games build confidence, optimism, and calm.
 Pair that with thoughtful management and calming outlets, and you set everyone up for success.